 - Clipping Bleach Tie Dying – use one or multiple clips or clothes pins to hold the fabric in place to create a fun design

-Learn more about the supplies need to bleach dye below.
+Learn more about the supplies need to make a bleach dye shirt designs below.

 To reverse tie-dye (take the color out) aka bleach dying you’ll only need a few materials!